hbkriz/Portfolio/index.md

 Hello World!

 Welcome to my GitHub page.
-I would like to show a few things that relates to me. :bowtie:
+I would like to show a few things that relates to me.

 If you want to embed images, this is how you do it: